VezalisPetros/Concert-Tour-RAG-service/README.md

 ## 🔄 Core Functionality

+## 🔄 Core Functionality & Design Choices

 ### 1. 📄 Document Ingestion

-- Upload `.txt` files containing concert-related info (e.g. tour plans, dates, venues).
-- System determines if the document is related to **concerts/touring** using keyword checks.
-- If relevant:
-  - A summarizer (BART-based) generates a concise summary.
+- Users upload plain `.txt` documents related to tours, concerts, schedules, and logistics.
+- Documents are filtered using a keyword-based concert detector to reject unrelated files (e.g. business reports).
+  > 🛠 **Design Choice**: We used a keyword matcher for simplicity; while not perfect, it performs well for MVP.
+Future work could use a lightweight classifier.

+- For relevant docs:
+  - A summary is generated using the **`facebook/bart-large-cnn`** model from Hugging Face.
+    > 🧠 **Why BART from Hugging Face?** It’s free, open-source, doesn’t require OpenAI API keys, and gives strong summarization for factual text.

-  - The summary is embedded using MiniLM and stored in **FAISS**.
+  - The summary is embedded using **MiniLM** (via `sentence-transformers`) and stored in a FAISS index.
-- If not:
-  - User gets a polite message saying it's not a concert-related document.
+    > 💾 **Why FAISS?** Fast local vector search, better for semantic similarity than using SQLite alone.

+---

 ### 2. 🤔 Question Answering (RAG-based)

-- User types a natural-language question (e.g. _"Where is Lady Gaga performing in autumn 2025?"_)
-- System searches FAISS for relevant summaries using vector similarity.
+- The user can ask natural language questions (e.g., *"Where is Lady Gaga performing?"*).
+- The system:
+  1. Embeds the question
+  2. Finds the most similar document summaries using FAISS
-- If similarity is high enough, context is passed to the summarization model to answer.
+  3. If similarity is high enough, constructs an answer using the summarization model
-- If no relevant data is found, a fallback message is shown.
+  4. If nothing relevant is found, gracefully declines to answer

+> 🔒 We added a **similarity threshold** so irrelevant results (like “Gaga” answers for a “Beyoncé” question) are not returned.

+---

 ### 3. 🌐 (Bonus) Web Search Mode

-If the system cannot answer based on local data:
+If no local data answers the question:
+- The assistant falls back to a web search using **SerpAPI** (Google Search wrapper)
-- Extracts the likely artist name from the query (e.g. _"Beyoncé"_ from _"Is Beyoncé touring in 2026?"_)
+- Extracts the artist name from the query using heuristics
-- Uses **SerpAPI** to search Google for real-time concert info.
-- Parses top results and returns snippets about concerts/tours.
-- Web results are clearly marked with: “*Retrieved from web*”
+- Queries public results like: `"Taylor Swift 2025 2026 tour schedule"`
+- Returns a few clean snippets
+- UI clearly shows the info was retrieved via web

 ---